Time-Varying Dispersion Integer-Valued GARCH Models

 \subsection{Stationarity and Ergodicity}

-We now explore the stochastic properties of the $\mbox{tv-DINGARCH}(1,1,1,1)$ models.
+We now study the stochastic properties of the $\mbox{tv-DINGARCH}(1,1,1,1)$ models.
 Linearity is a common assumption in the literature as discussed before, which is justified due to successful empirical applications.

-Conditions for the existence and stationarity of the process \eqref{DINGARCH} can be established, for example, by following the strategy by \cite{chrfok2014}, which relies on establishing weak dependence by \cite{douwin2008}.
-We here obtain such desirable properties based on another approach, the e-chains theory \citep{meytwe1993}, as follows.
+Conditions for the existence and stationarity of the process \eqref{DINGARCH} can be established, for example, by following the strategy by \cite{chrfok2014}, which relies on establishing weak dependence (see \cite{douwin2008}).
+In this work, we prove such properties based on the theory of e-chains \citet{meytwe1993}, as follows.